Abdullah-Hamdy-1998/Modern-Dashboard/README.md

 2. Open `index.html` in your browser
 3. Navigate through different pages using the sidebar

-## Contributing
-Feel free to fork this project and submit pull requests for any improvements.

 ## License
 This project is open source and available under the MIT License.

-## Author
-Abdullah Hamdy

 ## Acknowledgments
 - Font Awesome for icons